vpro/poel/README.md

 The famous VPRO Poel!

+## running
+Doing `mvn spring-boot:run` in a terminal should do the trick!
+You should be able to see the poel at [localhost:8080](http://localhost:8080/)

 ## adding front end (vendor) resources

 For now this means installing them through the `package.json` and NPM and creating